optui/cbct-sim/README.md

 ## Documentation

-See the [backend README](./backend/README.md) for API details and examples.
+See the backend's [README](./backend/README.md) for API details and examples.

 ## License